Asking for a Raise: 4 Unexpected Tips to Get That Pay Increase

 Don’t get upset if this happens to you.
 Instead, pivot toward solutions.
 Ask what you need to do to earn a salary increase in the future.
 Developing a game plan with your manager increases the likelihood of success later.
 Remember, salary negotiation is often an incremental process that can take several conversations before reaching your goal.

-SoFi’s Career Strategy Team provides even more insight into how you can build toward professional success.
+SoFi’s Career Coaching Team provides even more insight into how you can build toward professional success.
 Interested?
 Sign up today for individualized career planning, personal brand building, and job search assistance.
-Also, check out our YouTube webinar playlist for more practical advice on career growth, including salary negotiation.